n8n-io/n8n-docs/docs/integrations/nodes/n8n-nodes-base.uproc.md

 **Finance**

-- Check crypto wallet is valid
+- Check if crypto wallet is valid
 - Discover if a BIC number has a valid format
 - Discover if an account number has a valid format
 - Check if credit card number checksum is valid